 “I choose not to feel that kind of pressure.
 It’s best if you mark your own scorecard and with Shakespeare, you never get to the end of what’s possible.
 You can’t realize the potential of something that has such a level of richness.
 So your goal is not so much to be led by a series of outside expectations, although of course you’re thrilled and delighted if people enjoy it, it’s more about how far you get with the work itself.
 How honestly, directly, simply, clearly were those words spoken?
 Can you do better next time?
 The goal each time is to see if you can, rigorously from a technical point of view but also joyously from a creative point of view, go further into the work.
 Like great music or great poetry, these master works have a power even beyond one’s own conscious understanding of them – they sing of their own volition.
 You’re constantly motivated by trying to get further in that direction, rather than being intimidated by the notion that you might disappoint.
 Shakespeare is so good and always works so well that it’s hard to mess up what he does.
 Its important to get out of his way.
 He then makes you look good, so I’m a great beneficiary of the talent of somebody who went long before me.”

-In the below video interview promoting Cinderella in 2016, Branagh again notes that the Shakespeare crowd is actually tougher than the Marvel and Disney fans when it comes to expectations.
+In a video interview promoting Cinderella in 2016 [since disappeared], Branagh again noted that the Shakespeare crowd is actually tougher than the Marvel and Disney fans when it comes to expectations.

 Branagh often appears in his own movies.
 While that would seem like a great convenience, it also poses a challenge for both of his jobs.
 Does the director Branagh get enough from the actor Branagh, and vice versa?
 He explains the issue, with help from a tip he learned from his Jack Ryan: Shadow Recruit co-star Kevin Costner, in a 2014 Nerdist interview: